cballenar/base12/README.md

 __A SCSS framework built around 12__

 ## Huh... ?
 Base12 is a framework that provides you with a basic SCSS folder structure for your projects.
-Base12 measurements are built around the number 12 .
+Its measurements are built around the number 12 for increased flexibility & math goodies.

-Because Base12 uses the CSS from the [_HTML5 Boilerplate_](https://github.com/h5bp/html5-boilerplate/), it can be used in combination with it.
+Because Base12 uses the starting CSS from the [_HTML5 Boilerplate_](https://github.com/h5bp/html5-boilerplate/), it can be used in combination with it.

 ### How do I use it?
 1. Start a new project with the [Classic H5BP](http://www.initializr.com/)